 General Wood Manager, Steelcase Inc.

-Kuske helped Steelcase reinvent its Wood business and put in place sustainability initiatives at the office furniture giant.
+Kuske was instrumental in helping Steelcase reinvent its Wood business and put in place sustainability initiatives, including process and product changes, at the contract furniture giant.

 Skip LaBella (2014)